 Moving out of Minnesota does not require surrendering your license plates to the Department of Vehicle Services (DVS).
 For more on this topic and other title-transfer scenarios, keep on reading.

-You have 60 days after establishing residency to register your vehicle with the DVS.
-Surrendering your license plates is not required, unless mandated by your former state.
+After establishing residency register your vehicle with the DVS.
+Surrendering your license plates is not required, unless mandated by your former state..

 When it comes to register your car, the MN DVS gives you a wide variety of license plates to choose from, ranging from specialized to standard.

 For more on your new state, jump over to our relocation guide.

 You do not have to surrender your license plates to the DVS after moving out of Minnesota.
 You can keep as souvenirs or dispose of as you wish.

 For help with your move, check out our Moving Out of Minnesota page.

 Most Minnesota license plates stay with the vehicle.
 This means you do not remove the plates and surrender them to the DVS.
 The buyer obtains the vehicle and the license plates.